jin/bazel-glossary/README.md

 that support the `stamp` attribute.

 #### Starlark
-The extension language for writing rules and macros.
-A restricted subset of Python aimed for the purpose of configuration, and for better performance.
-Uses the `.bzl` file extension. `BUILD` files use an even more restricted version of Starlark (e.g. no `def` function definitions).
+Formerly known as Skylark, the extension language for writing rules and macros.
+A restricted subset of Python (syntactically and grammatically) aimed for the purpose of configuration, and for better performance.
+Uses the `.bzl` file extension. [*`BUILD`*](#BUILD-files) files use an even more restricted version of Starlark (e.g. no `def` function definitions).

 <!-- **Starlark Build API.** -->